-While both renovation and remodeling will improve and update your living space, the two types of projects are different, each with its own set of benefits and considerations.
-Below are 5 important differences that will help you keep you determine which type of project best suits your budget and needs.
+While both renovation and remodeling will improve and update your living space, the two types of projects are different.
+Each with its own set of benefits and considerations.
+Below are 5 important differences that will help you determine which type of project best suits your budget and needs.

 1) Renovation updates the look and feel of a room—or an entire structure—without changing its intended purpose.